RomanSixty/adventofcode-2018/README.md

 ## Usage

-Each day is numbered and has a *.txt file for input data and a *.php file for processing.
+Each day's solution resides in a numbered directory containing a text file `input` as input data and `solve.php` for processing.

 Run using php-cli, e.g.:

-`php 01.php`
+`php 01/solve.php`